-3.7 Local polynomial Propagation-Separation (PS) approach
+3.6.
+Local polynomial propagation-separation approach

 Until now we assume that the gray or color value is locally constant.
 This assumption is essentially used in the form of the stochastic penalty s{ij} .
 The effect can be viewed as a regularization in the sense that in the limit for $h{max} \to \infty$ the reconstructed image is forced to a local constant gray value or color structure even if the true image is locally smooth.
 Such effects can be avoided if a local polynomial structural assumption is employed.
 Due to the increased flexibility of such models this comes at the price of a decreased sensitivity to discontinuities.